Our Cameras

 “The best camera in the world is the one that you have!”

 I've always been a big proponent of the age-old adage, "The best camera in the world is the one that you have; you just need to know how to use it!"
 As in Kung-Fu Panda, Po finally realized, "There's no 'Dragon Scroll'; it's just you," I genuinely believe it's not about the gear.
 If you possess good composition skills, have a fair understanding of optics and know the settings of your camera and use it well, you will be surprised to see the kind of miracles you can do with your existing gear.
 However, it's also true that every gear has a technical limitation and it's never too bad to keep upgrading.
-So, based on your requests, today I'm going to share my perspective on the camera models we've been using for the last decade and which one to choose in what scenario.
+So, based on your requests, today I'm going to share my perspective on the camera models we've been using over the past years and which one to choose in what scenario.
 I hope it helps you in making your choice!

 But before we start, if you are unclear of the differences between the DSLR and Mirrorless cameras and are struggling to decide which one to buy, please read our article DSLR vs. Mirrorless Cameras | What are the Key Differences and How to Choose Which is Best for You?